-- Vegans can get a lot of the nutrients they need from plant-based sources, but for some essentials, like Omega-3 & vitamin B12, it can be tough.
+- Vegans can get a lot of the nutrients they need from plant-based sources, but for some essentials, like Omega-3 and vitamin B12, it can be tough.*

-- Some traditional multivitamins often use a lot of ingredients that aren’t vegan—and they aren’t always up front about it.
+- Some traditional multivitamins often use a lot of ingredients that aren’t vegan—and they may not always be upfront about it.*

-We’ve said it before, and we’ll say it again—no matter how healthy you eat, or what kind of diet you follow, all of us are lacking in certain essential nutrients.
-Food gives you a lot—both nutrients-wise, and deliciousness-wise.
-But supplementing with a good vitamin is still a must-do—especially for alternative diets like veganism, where there aren’t a lot of plant-based sources for certain nutrients our bodies need.
+We’ve said it before, and we’ll say it again—no matter how healthy you eat, or what kind of diet you follow, you may be lacking in certain key nutrients.
+We probably don’t need to remind you that food gives us a lot—nutrients-wise, and (of course) deliciousness-wise.
+But supplementing with a quality multivitamin is still a good idea.
+And that’s especially true for alternative diets like veganism, where there aren’t always a lot of plant-based sources for certain nutrients our bodies need.*

-Vegans can get a lot of the nutrients they need from plant-based sources, but for some essentials, it can be tough.
-One example is vitamin B12, which supports brain function, nerve function, and energy.
-Thing is, vitamin B12 is naturally found in meat, fish, eggs and milk—obviously all no-no’s for vegans.
-There aren’t any known plant-based sources rich in vitamin B12, but vegans can get some of what they need through fortified foods like nutritional yeast.
-That being said—you’re probably not going to pile on the nutritional yeast all day, every day, so supplementing with a vegan multivitamin is ideal.
+Vegans can get a lot of the nutrients they need from plant-based sources, but for some key nutrients, it can be tough.
+One example is vitamin B12, which helps support brain health and energy-yielding metabolism.
+The thing is, vitamin B12 is naturally found in meat, fish, eggs and milk—obviously all no-no’s for vegans.
+There aren’t many plant-based sources rich in vitamin B12, but vegans can get some of what they need through fortified foods like nutritional yeast.
+That being said—you’re probably not going to pile on the nutritional yeast all day, every day, so supplementing with a vegan multivitamin is a good idea.*

-In cases like B12, a vegan multivitamin can give you a bioidentical version of the nutrient.
-“Bioidentical” means that a version made in a lab is molecularly identical to the same nutrient found in nature.
-So, with something like vitamin B12, the bioidentical version used in a vegan vitamin can deliver exactly what you need—minus the animal source.
-Good news, right?
+In cases like B12, a vegan multivitamin (like Essential for Women or Essential for Men) can give you a bioidentical version of the nutrient.
+“Bioidentical” means that a version made in a lab is molecularly similar to the form found in nature.
+So, with something like vitamin B12, the bioidentical version used in a vegan multivitamin can help support nutrient needs—minus the animal source.
+Good news, right?*